FraniukasSneideris/Python---Creating-a-Script-to-Register-App-Users/README.md

 ## How to Use

-You can run the system from the command line to validate or register users individually, or to process bulk user registrations from a CSV file (there is a user_data.csv file in this repository which you can use to try).
+You can run the system from the command line to validate or register users individually, or to process bulk user registrations from a CSV file (you can use user_data.csv file, which I included in this repository).

 ### Validating a Single User
-python register_user.py "John Doe" "johndoe@example.com" "Password123" validate
+*python register_user.py "John Doe" "johndoe@example.com" "Password123" validate*

 ### Registering a Single User
-python register_user.py "John Doe" "johndoe@example.com" "Password123" register
+*python register_user.py "John Doe" "johndoe@example.com" "Password123" register*

 ### Bulk registration
-python register_user.py --bulk --file *file.csv*
+*python register_user.py --bulk --file user_data.csv*

 ### Dependencies
 - Python 3.x